JoelJaison394/Byte-Bites/README.md

  ## Getting started
 refer installation

+## Bug Reports and Feature Requests
+   If you find a bug in the application, please report it by opening an issue in the GitHub repository.
+Be sure to include a description of the bug, steps to reproduce it, and any relevant error messages.
+   If you have a feature request, please also open an issue in the repository with a description of the feature and how it would benefit the application.
+## Code Contributions
+If you would like to contribute code to the project, please follow these steps:

+1.Create a new branch for your changes.
+2.Make your changes and write tests if applicable.
+3.Push your branch to your forked repository.
+4.Submit a pull request to the main repository.

+Please be sure to include a detailed description of your changes in the pull request, including any relevant context or reasoning.

+## Code Style
+To maintain consistency in the codebase, please follow the existing code style and conventions.
+We recommend using ESLint to check your code for errors and enforce style guidelines.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE  file for more information.